 When it comes to accounting, the capabilities are the same with a few variations.
 For example, the workflow looks a little a different and the interface is a little different but from an accounting standpoint, they accomplish all the same tasks.
 The one exception to that is sales orders, which is a capability needed by many B2B businesses.
 Since the purpose of sales orders is to take units out of the available quantities so they’re not being sold, QuickBooks Desktop is the best choice.
 You can’t do that with QuickBooks Online.

-It’s worth noting, purchase orders have previously been a limitation for QuickBooks Online but that capabilities has recently improved.
+It’s worth noting, purchase orders have previously been a limitation for quickbooks ecommerce integration online but that capabilities has recently improved.
 So for businesses that might’ve hesitated because of purchase orders and partial bills, that feature is no longer a deal breaker.

 The only thing that’s constant with these two products is change, so it’s worth keeping an eye on the differences.
 Even though it may seem that Intuit is putting more resources toward QuickBooks Online, QuickBooks Desktop is still evolving and expanding features all the time.

 What else can help me cut out back-office busywork?

-Whether you’re on QuickBooks Online or on QuickBooks Desktop, Webgility software integrates QuickBooks into the entire ecommerce business.
+Whether you’re on QuickBooks Online or on QuickBooks Desktop, Webgility a multichannel ecommerce software integrates QuickBooks into the entire ecommerce business.
 No matter which one you use, Webgility can help manage all sales and returns from a single dashboard.
 You can even take a look at all of the costs you have associated with selling online, like Amazon and eBay fees, payment processor fees, and shipping fees.
 Webgility brings all of those expenses into QuickBooks so you have visibility into both the revenue and the expense side of your finances.
 Webgility also automates shipping and fulfillment.
 So whether you ship items yourself with a USPS, FedEx, or UPS, or doing third-party fulfillment with a dropshipper.
 And since I mentioned how inventory is an important consideration when setting up your accounting system, it’s worth noting that Webgility syncs inventory across different sales channels for ecommerce sellers who are trying to manage it all without overselling.